 I always suggest starting with the task on your plate that you’ve been putting off, or that you consider to be your most “pain-in-the-butt” task.
 Once this is complete, it will give you a sense of accomplishment and it will have allowed the consultant an opportunity to see the systems and processes already in place within your organization and perhaps to offer recommendations for improvements.

 Moving forward, be sure to have clearly identified roles and responsibilities.
 You want to be sure you never have more than one person working on the same action item.
 It’s just not efficient and leads to confusion within your organization.

+Managing efficient communication.
 In addition to clearly defining roles and responsibilities, discuss expectations regarding method and frequency of communication.
 Will there be weekly update calls or emails?
 Will there be daily updates for specific projects?
 When you send an email to your consultant, how long will it be before they will respond?
 Who within your organization needs to be included on items related to: site selection and logistics, speaker selection and agenda, exhibits and sponsors?

 Be as clear as possible from the beginning and adjust as necessary.
 Typically, when you first get started with a consultant, they will wait to receive guidance from you and let you set the pace for level of involvement.

 Finally, you must decide if outsourcing is a good fit for your organization and its goals.
 Therefore, it’s critical to break down the pros and cons so you can have a balanced view and can make the best decision.

 Pros and Cons of Outsourcing